Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 ![Folder contents](/images/2021/08/folder_contents.png)

-If we open up our new `write_pages.py` we'll need four things.
+As we open up our new `write_pages.py` we'll need to create four things.

 1. `main` function
 2. `setup` function